tvrusso/XyceBundle/README.md

 for system-specific guidance on what packages to install before trying to run anything in this repo.

+If you are on one of the systems I've already set up here, *and* you have installed all of the prerequisite packages from your system's package management repository, then getting a working version of Xyce is a one step process with this metarepo.

 ## Using this repo

   * Clone the repo from GitHub using `git clone --recurse-submodules` and